joppuyo/acf-image-aspect-ratio-crop/README.md

 Of course, nothing will stop you from using an aspect ratio like 1200:630 which is similar to a pixel amount with this plugin, if you want.

-Also, this the other plugin is not maintained anymore and does not work well with latest ACF versions.
+Also, as of 2019, the other plugin is not actively maintained anymore and does not work well with latest ACF versions.
 I try to maintain this plugin as best as I can when new versions of ACF and WordPress come out.

 ## Thanks